andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

     mvn clean compile dependency:tree dependency:copy-dependencies package
 ```

-alternatively, a *Gradle* build script is part of the source package
+alternatively, a *Gradle* build script is part of the source package.
+At this stage, the Maven build script is the
+preferred one.

 ```bash
     gradle compiled